varigence/docs/bimlflex/trial-process/modeling-of-source-metadata.md

 A source table can have multiple columns in the Primary Key definition.

 A Business Key is the key describing the business entity stored in the table.
-It is used in Data Vault modelling to describe the Core Business Concept or Enterprise Wide Business Key candidate that will be used to model and load Hubs.
+It is used in Data Vault modeling to describe the Core Business Concept or Enterprise Wide Business Key candidate that will be used to model and load Hubs.
 The Business Key can be the same as the Primary Key or it can be derived from a combination of attributes.
 The Business Key is always a string representation so the default creation behavior in BimlFlex is to apply the `FlexToBk()` expression to convert the source column data types to a string.
 The import metadata function can derive a Business Key from either the Primary Keys or the Unique Constraints from the source.

-An Alternate Business Key is used as a backup of the source Primary Key when the primary key definition needs to be changed in the modelling process.
+An Alternate Business Key is used as a backup of the source Primary Key when the primary key definition needs to be changed in the modeling process.
 If there are Primary Key columns defined as derived columns that aren't persisted into the Persistent Staging layer BimlFlex will use the Alternate Business Key instead.
 This is the normal approach for a Data Vault model.

-For the trial process using a Data Vault destination layer and using the Accelerator to accelerate the Data Vault objects, the source modelling will use the Business Keys to define the relationships.
+For the trial process using a Data Vault destination layer and using the Accelerator to accelerate the Data Vault objects, the source modeling will use the Business Keys to define the relationships.
 This allows the Accelerator to derive all Hubs, Links and Satellites based on the source metadata and the Business Key definitions used as well as their relationships.

 In the `Import Metadata` dialog, the option to redefine relationships based on Business Keys was used.
 This has created a Main Business Key per imported table, based on the Primary Key of the source.
 This has also been set as the Primary Key for the table.
 For each foreign key constraint an additional Business Key has been created.
 The related table and column data has been set between these Business Keys and the related main Business Key column.
 This will allow the BimlFlex Data Vault Accelerator to create Hubs and Links using the defined Business Keys without additional configuration.